Last Updated on November 9, 2023 by Laura Teso

 - This phase is very delicate because the cream tends to stick easily to the bottom of the pot, so you have to mix very often.
 Add water if you notice that it decreases too much.

 - When ready, you can serve it with a generous amount of grated Grana Padano cheese and a drizzle of extra virgin olive oil.

-Suggestion if there are any leftovers.
+Leftovers tip.
 When I was a little girl my mother used to cook this soup during winter.
 She often prepared some additional servings, in order to eat them the day after.
 It is very tasty in fact mixing this soup with raw radicchio.
 If you want to learn more about this Venetian chicory, here is my post about radicchio.

 Buon appetito! [bwohn ahp-peh-TEE-toh]Enjoy!